 If your condition is of recent onset or if you are in a crisis, you will benefit from brief therapy, generally 6-12 weekly sessions.

 However if there are life-long issues, underlying anxiety and depression, you may benefit from continuing on to long term therapy treatment afterwards which will generally mean attending counselling sessions once or twice a week on a regular basis.

 When you are referred for personal psychotherapy by your GP in Townsville, you will most likely be distressed.
 You may suffer from depression, anxiety or both, with significant shame, guilt and other intense feelings.
 You may be having relationship difficulties and feel isolated or alone.

 We will set up psychotherapy to provide safety and reliability.
-We want our counselling to act as a treatment in decreasing the intensity of emotions such as distress, anger and guilt & shame borne out of anxiety and depression.
+We want our counselling to act as a treatment in decreasing the intensity of emotions such as distress, anger, guilt & shame which leads to anxiety and depression.
 In this way you will be able to examine and discuss difficult situations and lived experiences.
 Then you will be able to understand and integrate these experiences.

 How do we set up personal psychotherapy as effective treatment for anxiety and depression?

 We have two broad tasks when beginning psychotherapy.

 Firstly, we will negotiate a reliable setting and framework for psychotherapy.
 In this way we will provide a foundation for safety and trust which is often called ‘setting the frame’.

 You will be provided with a safe and comfortable environment.
 You will also be provided with privacy and confidentiality.
 What I mean by privacy is that you don’t have to talk about issues until you feel safe to do so.
 These are some of the elements that create a reliable setting.